cognitedata/reveal/documentation/docs/migration-guide.md

 direct mapping between what was previously called 'selection' or 'highlighting', this is now a combination of `NodeApperance.color`, `NodeApperance.renderInFront` and `NodeApperance.outlineColor`.
 This means that the new API introduces additional flexibility - e.g. an object can have an outline, but not be rendered in front of other objects.
-For convinience, the new API comes with a sef of default styles available through [`DefaultNodeAppearance`](examples/cad-styling).
+For convenience, the new API comes with a set of default styles available through [`DefaultNodeAppearance`](examples/cad-styling).

 A commonly used functionality is to apply a default style to all nodes and to style a few selected nodes with a different style to make them stand out.
 Before, this could be achieved using a `ghostAllNodes`, `hideAllNodes` and `setAllNodeColors` to